derekjsnyder/FeatureManagement/README.md

 ### Considered Out of Scope
 - User Management
 - Back-End Feature Flippers.
 While conceptually the same, wanted to focus effort on a single code base.
+- Complex feature flippers with interplay between multiple different flippers.
+Ideally we craft new features in a way to minimize or eliminate this.